plaskevich/record-shop/README.md

 # Record Shop

-This is a web app used for managing inventory in a record shop.
+This app allows you to keep data of your record store conveniently.

+Simply sign in or sign up, after that you will see the collection of records in your store.
+You can set them sold or available (sold records are displayed in the table in yellow).

-A record data can be added manually or imported from [Discogs](https://www.discogs.com/) (one of the biggest music databases).
+You can add records to your collection either by filling the form manually or importing data from [Discogs](https://www.discogs.com/) (one of the biggest music databases).
+To do that copy the release ID from Discogs and paste it in the form.

+**Server side of the app you can find [here](https://github.com/plaskevich/record-shop-server).**

 ## Run app locally
 In order to use it locally, run the server first.